saadnaeem-dev/generative_ai_with_langchain/chapter1/README.md

-# Chapter 1 - From Language Models to Agents
+# Chapter 1 - The Rise of Generative AI: From Language Models to Agents

 This is the directory for the code accompanying chapter 1.